·

 Step #3: Find Perspective

-Another strategy that has helped me time and time again is to find perspective.
-This is so important when I find myself losing my patience and ready to scream at my kids.
+Another strategy that has helped me repeatedly is to find perspective.
+Reframing my thoughts is so important when I find myself losing my patience and ready to scream at my kids.

-Also, remember you are not alone in this.
+Also, remember you are not alone in the battle.
 It’s normal to have moments of confrontation.
 If you lose your temper, you are not a failure.

-Dare I even say it’s okay if your kids see you lose it once and a while?
+Dare I say it’s okay if your kids see you lose it occasionally?
 Our kids need to know we are human.
 Life is hard.
 Everyone gets frustrated.

 It’s how we deal with that frustration.
 If you have lost it on your children and said things you regret, talk to them about it.
-Apologize, and explain how you felt in the moment.
+Then, apologize and explain how you felt in the moment.

-Then brainstorm together ways to improve the situation.
+Then, brainstorm ways to improve the situation together.
 What could you have done differently?
 Show your children how to problem solve by working through this together!

 You can be a joyful parent even in difficult times.
 Here are 3 strategies from a psychologist on how to keep your cool as a mom and how to be patient with kids!

-Finally, be honest with yourself.
-Talk to your spouse about it.
-If you need more professional help, do not be ashamed.
+It’s important to be honest with yourself.
+Talk to your spouse if you’re struggling with anger.
+And if you need more professional help, do not be ashamed.
 Talk to a counselor or doctor about your feelings and get the help you need.

 So what about you?
 Do you lose your patience with kids?
-How do you deal with your anger?
-Impatience?
+Tell us how you learned to stop yelling at your kids!

 I’d love to hear from you in the comments below!
 You can be more patient with kids!